jtilly/matchingR/README.md

 * the matching of students to schools including the New York City High School or the the Boston Public School Match (and many more)
 * the matching of kidney donors to recipients in kidney exchanges.

-This package implements the Gale-Shapley Algorithm and Irving's Algorithm to compute a stable matching for such markets.

 Installation
 ------------